 Onion thrips

-Tobacco thrips (Frankliniella fusca) is a worldwide pest with a wide range of host plants.
-The tobacco thrips is a small insect with a narrow body; females are usually brown or black and the males are yellow, having eight segmented antennae.
-Some are winged (macropterous) and other aren’t (brachypterous).
+Onion thrips (Thrips tabaci) is a worldwide pest with a wide range of host plants and is particularly damaging vegetables and ornamental plants.
+The onion thrips is a small insect with a narrow body; females are usually yellow, yellowish-brown or brown and the males are yellow, having seven segmented antennae.

 Western flower thrips